Maine Coon Lifespan:

 by: Dave

-It's been a difficult 5 months since we've lost him and I still think of him every day.
-It was like losing a child to us.
-His best friend, Angel (youngest cat) misses him dearly as well.
+It’s been five difficult months, and I still think of him every day.
+Losing him felt like losing a child.
+His best friend, Angel, misses him dearly, too.

 Thank you Tracy